aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --bt-metadata-only [true|false]

-  Download meta data only.
-The file(s) described in meta data will not be downloaded.
+  Download metadata only.
+The file(s) described in metadata will not be downloaded.
 This option has effect only when BitTorrent Magnet URI is used.
 See also :option:`--bt-save-metadata` option.
 Default: ``false``